tbensky/celnav/README.md

 ## Setting up your own celestial navigation scenario

-Simulating a sight-reduction, requires three items: (lat,lng) of the AP, (declination,GHA) of the Sun's GP, and the altitude of the Sun you'd measure from your ship.
+Simulating a sight-reduction, requires three items: (lat,lng) of the AP, (declination,GHA) of the Sun's GP, and the altitude of the Sun that you'd would be measured from the ship.
 These are held as global variables at the top of the code as in this block:

 ```javascript
         var ship_lat, ship_lng;     // position of the ship